benfreudberg/imu_board/docs/head_tracking_firmware_user_guide.md

 * When you plug in the device, it will appear to your computer as a USB gamepad.
 You can test its function by opening the `Set up usb game controllers` tool in windows.
 You should see an active signal on the X, Y, and Z rotation signals as you rotate the device.

-* Copy [imu_headtracker.ini](../other/imu_headtracker.ini) into `/Documents/opentrack-2.3`
+* Copy [imu_headtracker.ini](../other/imu_headtracker.ini) into `/Documents/opentrack-2.3`.

 * Launch OpenTrack and select `imu_headtracker.ini` as your profile. `Input` should say `Joystick input`.
-Click the hammer and select the correct device if it's not selected already.
+Click the hammer and select the correct device.
+Make sure that yaw, pitch, and roll have axis 7, 5, and 6 selected respectively.
 Click `Start` and you should see the little octopus guy moving around as you rotate the device.

 * There are a lot of settings you can play around with, but first you should take care of
   * <font size="5"> [calibration](./calibration.md)